avwie/avwie.github.io/src/markdown/20210227_compositional_patterns_part_1.md

 ## Conclusion

 This concludes Part 1 on Compositional Patterns in Kotlin.
-The next part will focus on *runtime* composition, whereas delegation is at compile-time, while still keeping type-safety _and_ without reflection.
+This is a compositional pattern that allows for compile-time, typesafe, composition of classes.
+The next part will focus on *runtime* composition, while still keeping type-safety _and_ without reflection.
 One of the ways to obtain that is to go to a *component-based architecture*.
 This is a first step to a different way of handling your domain model.
 As I said before, this is not always the best way, just like inheritance trees aren't, but it is _a_ way.
 Experiment and try and see where it fits your needs.

 This was my _first ever_ blog post I have written, and I thoroughly enjoyed it.
 However, by learning and making mistakes you improve.
 I am very interested in your critique, or questions.
 So contact me via [e-mail](mailto:info@avwie.nl), Twitter [@avwie](https://twitter.com/avwie), or at [my repository of the coding examples](https://github.com/avwie/kotlin-blog).